psenough/teach_yourself_demoscene_in_14_days/README.md

 ## Day 13 - The Real Party is Outside

 ## Day 14 - Pouet != Scene && Scene != Pouet

+## Aknowledgements

+Greetings to Danny and hardy for proof-reading and comments.